TiannanSha/ada-data-story/index.md

 We also applied Support Vector Machine, a classic classification algorithm.
 We applied the normalization first and then fed the normalized data to the SVM model.
 The performance of SVM is shown in section 2.5.

 #### 2.5 Compare all models
 Now we compare all the models.
 The number 90/285 denotes the number of explanotory variables in the input.
 SMOTE denotes combining SMOTE sampling with random forest.
 We can see that neural networks have the worst performance whereas random forest with or without SMOTE have the best performance.
 SVMs have good results but not as good as random forests with or without SMOTE.
 For all methods except neural networks, including all the variables help improving the performance by quite a bit.
+The mean ROC curves and mean AUC scores are averaged over stratified 5-fold crossvalidation for the NNs.
+For all other models, the mean ROC curves and mean AUC scores are averaged over stratified 10-fold crossvalidation, as the civilwar paper used 10-fold.
 ![Image](/images/all_models_rocs.png)